Create an invoice to provide a record of goods sold or services provided, and the amount payable.

 When should I use an invoice?

-What's included in an invoice?
+What is included in an invoice?

-This invoice covers
+This sample invoice template covers:

 - the price and payment terms